ZaLiTHkA/i18n-tools/README.md

-# JSON Toolbox
+# Internationalization Toolbox

-a random collection of JSON content manipulations scripts.
+a collection of helpers for manipulating the contents of JSON-based translation files.